 Hear Bill and Katherine Carroll, a real life patient and caregiver, discuss their experience with COPD and pulmonary rehabilitation.

 If you, or a loved one, suffers with a chronic lung disease, including chronic obstructive pulmonary disease (COPD), there is hope for rebuilding strength and enjoying a more full and active life through pulmonary rehabilitation.
-These programs offer are designed to improve lung function, reduce symptom severity and improve quality of life.
+These programs are designed to improve lung function, reduce symptom severity and improve quality of life.

 What Is Pulmonary Rehabilitation?